 This is an activist gathering not a press event, so if you are coming as a journalist then you are not welcome.
 Also please respect the aim of this gathering to be a relaxed and safe space, by not taking any photographs on site.
 If bringing a mobile phone, leave it in your tent.

-We ask that everybody attending the gathering makes a donation between £20-30 according to what you can afford.
-Meal tickets (breakfast, lunch and dinner) will cost £7 per day.
+We ask that everybody attending the gathering makes a donation between £15-50 according to what you can afford.
+Meals (breakfast, lunch and dinner) for a suggested donation of £5 per day (this is what it costs to provide).
+No-one will be turned away for lack of funds!

 We believe that the gathering should be a place in which all individuals can feel safe.
 That does not mean that your beliefs or preconceptions might not be challenged during workshops, but we do not tolerate language or behaviour which is discriminatory.
 Anyone who persists in inappropriate behaviour may be asked to leave.